ricketytoc/tp/docs/UserGuide.md

 1. Click File > Import in the top left corner of the application.
 ![Ui](images/ug-import-gui.png)
-2. The file explorer will open and prompt you to select the data file. _The file explorer will look look different depending on your operating system._
+2. The file explorer will open and prompt you to select the data file. _The file explorer will look different depending on your operating system._
 ![Ui](images/ug-import-explorer.png)
 3. After selecting your data file, EmployeeManager will attempt to load the data into the application.